 Additional provisions of Nebraska laws setting legal ages for minors are listed in the following table including the age of majority, eligibility for emancipation, and much more.

 |Eligibility for Emancipation||Marriage (§43-2101); common law (209 Neb.
 94(1981)); enlistment in the armed forces; as approved by the court on a case-by-case basis|

 |Minors' Ability to Sue||Except as provided in Probate Code, actions by infant shall be commenced by guardian or next friend. (§25-307)|

 |Minors' Consent to Medical Treatment||Emancipated minors (including those attending college away from home); minors may consent to drug/alcohol treatment and contraceptive services

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Nebraska Legal Age Laws: Related Resources

 Although the legal ages laws in Nebraska are fairly simple guidelines, they can still be confusing regarding your rights as a minor concerning consent medical procedures or your ability to be emancipated.
-If you are confused and need clarification about these laws, then you should talk to an experienced attorney in Nebraska.
+If you're confused and need clarification about these laws, then you should talk to an experienced family law attorney in Nebraska.